freeCodeCamp/freeCodeCamp/docs/how-to-make-changes-to-freecodecamp.md

 Follow these guidelines for making changes to freeCodeCamp.
 This is highly recommended if you want to contribute regularly.

-Ignoring these steps will pollute your repo, and make maintaining and reviewing process difficult.
+Ignoring these steps will pollute your repo, and make the contributing, maintaining, and reviewing processes difficult.

 ## Making changes locally